 • From 5 July to 24 September.
 “Time out” by Giancarlo Vitali, a large anthological exhibition whichinvolves other three exhibition venues in Milan, Castello Sforzesco, Museo di Storia Naturale, Casa del Manzoni.
 The section at Palazzo Reale hosts 200 artworks divided into ten thematic sections, covering the entire production by this great Italian 20th-century master.

 Via Turati 34 • M3 Turati

 - Until 23 July.
 “Love” a large selection with 39 art works by the most important contemporary names such as Yayoi Kusama, Tom Wesselmann, Andy Warhol, Robert Indiana, Gilbert & George, Francesco Vezzoli, Tracey Emin, Marc Quinn, Francesco Clemente, Joana Vasconcelos, and many others, who express the theme of love.
 Visitors will be invited to leave their mark inside the exhibition, creating a new art work, which will grow day by day alongside the exhibition.

-- From 15 June to 10 September.
+- Until 10 September.
 “Signora del Celeste Impero.”
-In collaboration with the Xuyuan Museum in Beijing a retrospective show with 66 works all painted on rice paper with a brush in black ink or colored pigments by Fang Zhaolin.
-The daughter of an industrialist murdered when she was only eleven, married to a man from whom she had eight children and widowed at just thirty-six, despite everything this artist succeeded in studying and painting.
+In collaboration with the Xuyuan Museum in Beijing, a retrospective show with 66 works all painted on rice paper with a brush in black ink or colored pigments by Fang Zhaolin.
+Daughter of an industrialist murdered when she was only eleven, married to a man from whom she had eight children, and widowed at just thirty-six, despite everything this artist succeeded in studying and painting.
 Today she is considered one of the prominent figures of 20th-century Chinese painting, capable of creating a bridge between Chinese and Western art.

 Viale Alemagna 6 • M1/2 Cadorna